atrexus/vulkan/README.md

 If no output directory is specified, the file will be saved to the current working directory (`.`).
 An optional `-D` parameter can also be specified if you want to run Vulkan in debug mode.
 This will prevent any regular user-mode application from querying information about Vulkan.

 ### Decryption
 By default, the decryption factor is set to `1.0`, meaning the dumping process will only conclude once all the application's code has been decrypted.
-This can take an incredibly long time, so if at any moment you want to terminate the current decryption task, type `Ctrl+C` in the command line, and the dump will be saved as is.
+This can take an incredibly long time, so if at any moment you want to terminate the current decryption task, use `Ctrl+C` in the terminal, and the dump will be saved as is.

 If you want to set the target decryption factor manually, you can do it from the command line like so:
 ```